onordberg/multispectral-super-resolution/README.md

 - [X] Dropped completely an image that are 100% opaque clouds: `WV02_La_Spezia_2018_06_25_011650581010_0`
 - [X] Clarify satellite publication restrictions (copyright etc.)
   - Been in contact with the Defence Mapping Agency about this.
 She has confirmed that "Satellite image © 2020 Maxar Technologies" in the figure text is sufficient.
+- [X] Decide on training, validation and test split - `data-exploration-display-version.ipynb`
+- [X] Write data generation functions for extracting tiles from satellite imagery.
+Preserving georeferencing of tiles.
+- [X] Write data generator to feed neural net from tiles saved on disk using the `tf.data` API
+- [X] Implement a *simple* SR model, [SRCNN](https://arxiv.org/pdf/1501.00092v3.pdf), on satellite imagery
+  - This is partly done, but not tuned and probably lots of room to improve on the performance.

 ### Work in progress
+- [ ] Implement a *state of the art* SR model on a simple dataset like MINST, CIFAR-10
+- [ ] Implement a *state of the art* SR model [ESRGAN](https://arxiv.org/pdf/1809.00219v2.pdf) on satellite imagery

+- [ ] Approval of project description by institute
+  - I consider this approved, but have not received formal approval as of June 2020.
 - [ ] Identify significant litterature on SR and especially on SR of sat images
   - Papers with code on SR: https://paperswithcode.com/task/image-super-resolution
   - SRCNN - 2014: [paperswithcode](https://paperswithcode.com/paper/image-super-resolution-using-deep), [paper](https://arxiv.org/pdf/1501.00092v3.pdf)